menu

 Unlike some towns, Omaha isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Omaha are a mix of both white- and blue-collar jobs.
 Overall, Omaha is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Omaha who work in maintenance occupations (25.00%), office and administrative support (15.91%), and food service (15.91%).

-Overall, Omaha’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Omaha’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Omaha has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Omaha has few renters and college students.
 But the biggest reason it is quieter in Omaha than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Omaha may be for you.